2011 Indianapolis mayoral election

 The Indianapolis mayoral election of 2011 took place on November 8, 2011.
 Voters elected the Mayor of Indianapolis, members of the Indianapolis City-County Council, as well as several other local officials.
 Incumbent Republican Greg Ballard was seeking a second term.
 Democrats nominated former deputy mayor Melina Kennedy to run against Ballard.
 Ballard defeated Kennedy 51% to 47%.

 The Indianapolis City-County elections took place alongside the mayoral election, with Democrats taking a 16–13 majority.
 This marked the first time in Indianapolis history that a Republican mayor would lead with a Democratic council.

+As of the 2023 election, this is the last time a Republican was elected Mayor of Indianapolis.